drscotthawley/fad_pytorch/README.md

 ## Citations / Blame / Disclaimer

-This repo is less than 2 weeks old.
+This repo is 2 weeks old.
 I’m not ready for this to be cited in your papers.
 I’d hate for there to be some mistake I haven’t found yet.
-So… maybe a later version will have citation info.
+Perhaps a later version will have citation info.
 For now, instead, there’s:

 **Disclaimer:** Results from this repo are still a work in progress.
 While every effort has been made to test model outputs, the author takes no responsbility for mistakes.
-Best not to rely solely on this repo for FAD scores; rather you may want to double-check via another source.
-See “Related Repos” below.
+If you want to double-check via another source, see “Related Repos” below.

 ## Related Repos